dmfow/CheatSheets/Git.md

 ```
-# Install git -> See in the bottom
+# Install git -> Go to/see the bottom
 ```

 ## Start a repo/project (start using git in a directory structure)